-The Section on Prevention in the Construction Industry was founded in 1968 and is one of the eleven International Sections on Prevention.
+The Section on Prevention in the Construction Industry was founded in 1968 and is one of the 14 International Sections on Prevention.

 The expansion and increasing interconnectedness of construction activities on a world-wide scale in the 21st century constitute a challenge to clients and project supervisors, architects and research departments, company managers and employees, managers and employee representatives, prevention experts – such as occupational physicians and engineers, safety specialists, occupational psychologists and ergonomists – working in both the public and private sectors.

-The section therefore wishes to further develop a global and multidisciplinary approach of prevention of risks in the construction industry in order to
+The section therefore wishes to further develop a global and multidisciplinary approach of prevention of risks in the construction industry and to promote a Vision Zero approach in order to

 - detect needs and expectations in occupational safety and health,

 - design safety devices and measures, and co-ordinate their set-up,